 The biotopes host a large diversity of species.
-Therefore, the sensitivity is based on the important characterizing taxonomic and functional groups, i.e. hydroids and cushion sponges.
+Therefore, the sensitivity is based on the important characterizing taxonomic and functional groups, that is, the hydroids and cushion sponges.
 The sensitivity of other species is discussed where relevant.
+Please note.
+The resistance, resilience and, hence, sensitivity assessments may vary with habitat and the explanatory text for each assessment must be consulted before use.